Axel2293/Obsidian-Notes/Operating Systems/Sesión 5.md

 Process creation is heavy-weight while thread creation is light-weight
 - Simplify code, icrease efficiency

-Proceses have their own data and stuf
+Proceses have their own data, etc (makes communication between process hard). *Threads* run on the same process, so we dont have to comunicate with other process.